Continue the Legacy

 Our goal is to support the MetroWest community for another 70 years and beyond.
 By supporting the Foundation, you become part of our greater efforts to provide critical resources needed to impact someone’s life for the long term.
 You will be inspired by the community-at large, and the volunteers and staff who do amazing work every day to improve the lives of people in need.

-We are extremely focused on our mission and pledge to help and serve the community in the best way possible.
-Being focused on funding programs for those in need allows Parmenter to stay true to the larger picture to do the most good.
+We are focused on funding programs for those in need, allowing us to stay true to the larger picture of doing the most good.

 Parmenter remains nimble; regularly connects with local communities; adapts to meet current community needs; funds solutions that make people’s lives better.